 In rare instances, AML cells collect outside the bone marrow and form a solid mass (a tumor).
 This type of tumor, called a "myeloid sarcoma" can form in almost any part of the body.
 Other names for a myeloid sarcoma are "extramedullary disease," "chloroma," "granulocytic sarcoma," "myeloblastoma" and "monocytoma."
-Surgery and radiation therapy are not effective ways of treating myeloid sarcomas, so myeloid sarcomas are generally treated with the systemic chemotherapy regimens used for AML (even if the bone marrow and blood do not appear to be involved).
-"Systemic chemotherapy" is a treatment with anticancer drugs that travel through the bloodstream to cells all over the body.
+It is important to note that a myeloid sarcoma is different from a true "sarcoma," which refers to a distinct group of cancers arising from connective tissues like muscle, fat, or bone.
+Surgery and radiation therapy are not effective ways of treating myeloid sarcomas, so myeloid sarcomas are generally treated with chemotherapy regimens used for AML (even if the bone marrow and blood do not appear to be involved).
 In some cases, treatment for myeloid sarcomas may also include allogeneic stem cell transplantation.